The Roman Catholic Parish of Lady, Star of the Sea, Weymouth, Dorset, UK

 Your local representatives are

-Contact any of these to find out about volunteering and support activities.
+Contact either of these to find out about volunteering and support activities.

 The Brownies meet in St Augustine’s Hall every Wednesday (except school holidays) between 5:30pm and 7 pm.